Profiting from differences in the price of a single currency pair that is traded on more than one market.

 Buying and selling forex with the current date’s price for valuation, but where settlement usually takes place in two days.

 The value difference between the bid and ask price of a currency pair.

-Another name for the British Pound (GBP).
+Another name for the Great Britain Pound (GBP).
 The full, official name, pound sterling, (plural: pounds sterling).

 Order to buy or sell when a given price is reached or passed to liquidate part or all of an existing position.